juanpc2018/ReBirth338/README.md

 gives 22900 points with i3-12100 Balanced power settings, </br>
 gives 6917 with Q6600 high performance settings,</br>
 both 4-core No HyperThreading on the i3. </br>

+AMD Ryzen 7600x may have a problem, </br>
+gives 10788 points No SMT Only 6-cores. </br>

 then opens a help file, then select drivers in configuration settings & close Rebirth. </br>